 Calgary is a city that is located in the province of Alberta.
 Calgary enjoys a diverse economy that features strong sectors in technology, financial services, energy, logistics, aerospace, tourism as well as television and film.
 This city has a dry humid continental climate which is greatly influenced by the proximity to the Rocky Mountains and the city’s elevation.
 Calgary is also home to a variety of multicultural venues as well as a downtown area that features an eclectic mix of public squares, shopping as well as bars and restaurants.

 Popular Destinations in Calgary

-Glenbow Museum: Located on 9th Avenue, this museum is one of Canada’s finest museums that cater to art aficionados and history buffs alike.
+Glenbow Museum: Located on 9th Avenue, this museum is recognized as one of Canada’s finest museums that cater to both art aficionados and history buffs alike.
 The exhibits focus mostly on the culture of Western Canada.
 There are also other displays that are available such as West African artifacts, Asian sculptures and European art.

 Luxury Lodging in Calgary

 If you are planning to stay in luxurious accommodations during your trip, Calgary has what you are looking for.
 Here are some of the top hotels to stay in:

 - Calgary Marriott Downtown Hotel